parse-community/parse-dashboard/README.md

 If you are not familiar with Docker, ``--port 8080`` will be passed in as argument to the entrypoint to form the full command ``npm start -- --port 8080``.
 The application will start at port 8080 inside the container and port ``8080`` will be mounted to port ``80`` on your host machine.

 # Features
+*(The following is not a complete list of features but a work in progress to build a comprehensive feature list.)*

 ## Browse as User

 ▶️ *Core > Browser > Browse*